Siroopfles/NovaPort/IMPROVEMENT_TODO.md

 - **1.4.
 Standardize `log_progress` and `update_progress` Examples:** Completed.
 All system prompts have been updated with explicit, standardized JSON examples for these tools, clarifying the expected parameters like `description`, `status`, and `parent_id`.
 - **1.5.
 Standardize All `use_mcp_tool` Examples Across All Prompts:** Completed.
 All system prompts now contain a `conport_tool_reference` section or updated examples in-line to provide clear, complete, and syntactically correct JSON templates for all relevant ConPort tool arguments.
+- **1.6.
+Standardize `Subtask Briefing Object` Examples in Workflows:** Completed.
+All workflow files have been reviewed and updated to include explicit, standardized JSON examples and instructions for `use_mcp_tool` calls, aligning them with the hardened system prompts.
 - **2.1.
 Introduce Proactive "Pre-flight Checks" in Critical Workflows:** Completed.
 A new `Phase 0: Pre-flight Checks` section was added to all identified critical workflows to validate prerequisites before execution.